logiqai/docs/data-management/rules/rewrite.md

 Apica Ascent uses [re2 Regular expressions](https://github.com/google/re2/wiki/Syntax) for creating pattern expression, A sample expression for extracting ingress logs are mentioned below.

+Rewrite Rule also lets you give a piece of JavaScript code to access the log as an 'Event' object in its scope.
+Read Code Rule for more details.

 ### Example: Removing names and phone numbers from log data

 In this example, assume that the following lines of data are from an incoming log data stream.